Asana

 Quick verdict

-Bottom line: Asana delivers more functional depth at the Starter tier.
+Bottom line: Asana delivers more project management capability at the Starter tier.
 Monday.com is easier to adopt and offers a wider product suite.
-Neither includes invoicing, proposals, contracts, or a client portal.
+For a 10-person team needing automations and dependencies, Asana costs $110/month vs Monday Pro at $190/month.

 Project management and views

-Asana gives you five views on Starter: List, Board, Calendar, Timeline, and Gantt.
-List view -- Asana's original strength -- supports sections, subtasks, custom fields, and multi-homing (one task living in multiple projects without duplication).
-Timeline view is a drag-and-drop Gantt-style bar chart.
-The dedicated Gantt view adds critical path visibility.
-Dependencies are available on Starter.
+Asana gives you List, Board, Calendar, Timeline, and Gantt on Starter ($10.99/user/month).
+List view supports sections, subtasks, custom fields, and multi-homing (one task living in multiple projects without duplication).
+Timeline is a drag-and-drop bar chart.
+Gantt adds critical path visibility.
+Dependencies are included on Starter.

 Portfolios (Advanced+) aggregate multiple projects for executive-level tracking.
 Workload view (Advanced+) shows capacity across team members.
-On the free plan, you get List, Board, and Calendar only.
+The free plan includes List, Board, and Calendar only, capped at 2 users.

 Asana's task model is deep: subtasks have full task capabilities, multi-homing reduces duplication, and custom fields add structured data to any view.